Civil Services Examination: General Studies Paper I

+Changes

 In August 2014, the Centre announced that English marks in CSAT will not be included for gradation or merit and 2011 candidates may get a second chance to appear for the test next year.

-In May 2015, the Government of India announced that Paper II of the preliminary examination will be qualifying in nature i.e. it will not be graded for eligibility in Mains Examination and a candidate will need to score at least 33% to be eligible for grading on the basis of marks of Paper I of the Preliminary Examination.
+In May 2015, the Government of India announced that Paper II of the preliminary examination would be qualifying in nature i.e. it will not be graded for eligibility in the Mains Examination and a candidate will need to score at least 33% to be eligible for grading based on marks of Paper I of the Preliminary Examination.
 Those who qualify in the Prelims become eligible for the Mains.

 Mains

 The Civil Services Mains Examination consists of a written examination and an interview.

 Mains Examination

 The Civil Services Main written examination consists of nine papers, two qualifying and seven ranking in nature.
 The range of questions may vary from just one mark to sixty marks, twenty words to 600 words answers.
 Each paper is of a duration of 3 hours.
-Candidates who pass qualifying papers are ranked according to marks and a selected number of candidates are called for interview or a personality test at the Commission's discretion.
+Candidates who pass qualifying papers are ranked according to marks and a selected number of candidates are called for an interview or a personality test at the Commission's discretion.

-According to the new marks allocations in Civil Service Examination 2013 there are some changes made in the examination according to the suggestion of the Prof. Arun.
+According to the new marks allocations in Civil Service Examination 2013, there are some changes made in the examination according to the suggestion of Prof. Arun.
 S. Nigavekar Committee.
 However, after some controversy, the qualifying papers for Indian languages and English were restored.

 1.The paper A on Indian Language will not, however, be compulsory for candidates hailing from the states of Arunachal Pradesh, Manipur, Meghalya, Mizoram, Nagaland and Sikkim.